-This certification is executed on behalf of (the Investor) (the Investment Manager or Broker/Dealer) as estment Policy (Investment Policy) in connection with restor and the Investment Manager or Broker/Dealer.
-The undersigned Qualified Representative of the I • certifies that: 1.
-The Investment Manager or Broker/Dealer Qual this Certification on behalf of the Investment Mana , 2.
-The Investment Manager or Broker/Dealer Qual Investment Policy furnished by the Investor, and ified Representative has received and reviewed the implemented reasonable procedures and control conducted between the Investment Manager or Br by the entity's investment policy, except to the exte ct in accordance with the Investment Policy, and has is in an effort to preclude investment transactions toker/Dealer and the Investor that are not authorized nt that this authorization is dependent on an analysis requires an interpretation of subjective investment For Investment Managers only-a copy of the n provided to the Investor. nost recent ADV and ADV brochure has been Investment Manager or Broker/Dealer Qualified R epresentative Signature Name (Printed) Title Date
+This certification is executed on behalf of and (the Investment Manager or Broker/Dealer) as required by the Texas State University System Inve estment Policy (Investment Policy) in connection with vestor and the Investment Manager or Broker/Dealer.
+The undersigned Qualified Representative of the I certifies that: Investment Manager or Broker/Dealer hereby 1.
+The Investment Manager or Broker/Dealer Qualified Representative is duly authorized to this Certification on behalf of the Investment Manager or Broker/Dealer, and 2.
+The Investment Manager or Broker/Dealer Qua Investment Policy furnished by the Investor, and lified Representative has received and reviewed the implemented reasonable procedures and contro conducted between the Investment Manager or Bi by the entity's investment policy, except to the exte act in accordance with the Investment Policy, and has Is in an effort to preclude investment transactions roker/Dealer and the Investor that are not authorized ent that this authorization is dependent on an analysis requires an interpretation of subjective investment 4.
+For Investment Managers only-a copy of the n provided to the Investor. nost recent ADV and ADV brochure has been Investment Manager or Broker/Dealer Qualified R Representative Signature Name (Printed) Title Date